Make-School-Courses/BEW-2.4-Decentralized-Apps-Distributed-Protocols/README.md

 ## Course Description

 In this course, students will learn how to utilize a fresh, exciting new development paradigm that harnesses the power of peer-to-peer applications and distributed architectures.
 This course begins by demystifying common jargon in the modern-day blockchain ecosystem, then establishes best practices for developing consensus based products and services.

-Leveraging the familiar syntax of Node, students will learn how to write smart contracts, tokens, and more using the Truffle framework --- quickly enabling them to invent and produce the decentralized assets of thier dreams!
+Building upon the familiar syntax of Node, students will learn how to write smart contracts, tokens, and more using the Truffle framework --- quickly enabling them to invent and produce the decentralized assets of thier dreams!

 ### Why You Should Know This